dd0sxx/sapience/packages/api/QUERY_COMPLEXITY.md

 ## Related

-This feature is powered by [`graphql-query-complexity`](https://www.npmjs.com/package/graphql-query-complexity).
+This feature is powered by [`graphql-validation-complexity`](https://www.npmjs.com/package/graphql-validation-complexity).

-For more advanced configuration options, see the package documentation.
+For more advanced configuration options, see the [package documentation](https://github.com/4Catalyzer/graphql-validation-complexity).